alexandrespindola/alexandrespindola/README.md

 🏢 I work as a Full Stack Software Developer at TitansDev, with a focus on cloud services, apps integrations and workflow automations.

-🌱 I'm a certified Google Cloud Associate Cloud Engineer and an open source enthusiast, currently pursuing an MBA in Software Engineering at USP/Esalq (Brazil).
+🌱 Psychologist turned software developer, certified Google Cloud Associate Cloud Engineer and open source enthusiast, currently pursuing an MBA in Software Engineering at USP/Esalq (Brazil).

 </div>
 <div align="center">